-How to use an oxygen tank is on page #33 to #36
+How to use an oxygen tank is on pages 34-40

-Visual Example Written Instructions What to double check Make sure the Concentrator and Ultrafill system are plugged in and that the connector tubing is connected between the units.
+Visual Example Written Instructions What to double check Make sure the Concentrator and Ultrafill system are plugged into the wall outlet and that the connector tubing is connected between the units.
 Check to make sure they are plugged into the wall outlet snuggly.
 Make sure the hose is connected to each unit and there are no kinks in the line.
-6 8 00 Turn on the Oxygen Concentrator Green light on top panel should be lit.
-If not, check that the power cord is plugged in and the power button is depressed.
+6 8 0 00 Turn on the Oxygen Concentrator Green light on top panel should be lit.
+If not, check that the power cord is plugged in, and the power button is depressed.
 If the problem persists, consult the Troubleshooting guide.
 Oxygen concentration level is properly set.
 EverFlo should be at or below 3 LPM.
 Millennium M10 should be at or below 7 LPM.
 Check the concentrator's flow meter.
 This is done by looking at the black ball floating on the front of the concentrator Turn on the UltraFill Filling Station.
 Green light on top panel should be lit.
-If not, check that the power cord is plugged in and the power button is depressed.
+If not, check that the power cord is plugged in, and the power button is depressed.
 If the problem persists, consult the Troubleshooting guide.
 Conserver or regulator is in the "Off" position.
-Inspect Visually Regulator to make sure it reads "Off" or "O"

-Check to make sure the tank valve is closed.
+Inspect Visually Regulator to make sure it reads "Off" or "O" Check to make sure the tank valve is closed.
 Turn the valve head clockwise until tight.

 Cylinder is properly connected to the UltraFill device.
-There should be a "Click" when stem connects Note: Patients can push stem into fill adaptor with the palm of their hand and body weight.
-One or more lights on the fill-level indicator are solid.
+There should be a "Click" when stem connects NOTE: Patients can push stem into fill adaptor with the palm of their hand and body weight.
+One or more lights on the fill- level indicator are solid.
 No lights should be flashing.
-TO THE PARTY OF TH Press the Black Fill Start/Stop button If cylinder is not full, one light on the fill- level indicator will flash.
-300078 When tank is full, all four blue lights will be solid.
+Press the Black Fill Start/Stop button If cylinder is not full, one light on the fill-level indicator will flash.
+When tank is full, all four blue lights will be solid.
 Press the BLUE ejection button.
-Note: Patients may also push with the heel of the palm.
+NOTE: Patients may also push with the heel of the palm.
 All lights on the fill-level indicator are solidly lit.
 If a light is blinking it is not full yet.

-Oxygen Tank Cradle and B tank Stand lacksquare and Fill port connector lacksquare and Tank ejection button \( \bar{\chi} \)
+Oxygen Tank Cradle and B tank Stand igstarrow and Fill port connector igstarrow